v1nns/yang/README.md

 # yang (Yet Another Notifier ~~for~~ Gerrit)

-Receive update notifications from Gerrit change-ids.
-This is a work in progress.
+Receive update notifications from Gerrit change-ids. *This is a work in progress*.

 Currently, it is not published in any store, but I do have the intention to publish it.